Matt Beaty: San Francisco Giants

 On January 10, 2023, Beaty signed a minor league contract with the Kansas City Royals organization.
 On March 30, he was traded to the San Francisco Giants for cash and added to the 40-man roster.
 Beaty appeared in only 4 games for San Francisco, spending the majority of his time with the Triple-A Sacramento River Cats.
 In 30 games, he batted .272/.406/.447 with 4 home runs in 23 RBI.
 On May 30, Beaty was designated for assignment.
 He cleared waivers and elected free agency on June 6.

 Kansas City Royals

 On June 12, 2023, Beaty once again signed a minor league contract with the Kansas City Royals organization.
 After 3 games with the Triple–A Omaha Storm Chasers, Beaty was selected to the major league roster on June 18.
 In 26 games for Kansas City, Beaty batted .232/.358/.304 with three RBI.
 On September 19, he was designated for assignment.
 Beaty cleared waivers and was sent outright to Triple–A Omaha on September 21.
 On October 2, Beaty elected free agency.

 Arizona Diamondbacks

 On May 20, 2024, Beaty signed a minor league contract with the Arizona Diamondbacks, who assigned him to the Amarillo Sod Poodles of the Texas League.
 In 53 games split between Amarillo and the Triple–A Reno Aces, he slashed a combined .276/.368/.389 with five home runs and 23 RBI.
 Beaty was released by the Diamondbacks organization on September 7.

+In August 2026, Beaty announced his retirement.